 2.1 Dissolve dimerizers in dimethyl sulphoxide at 10 mM and store in plastic microcentrifuge tubes at −80 °C for long term storage.

-NOTE: Instead of using TMP directly linked to Halo (TH), here use a dimerizer (TNH) that has a photosensitive linker, 6-nitroveratryl oxycarbonyl (NVOC), between TMP and Haloligand31.
+NOTE: Instead of using the dimerizer with TMP directly linked to Halo (TMP-Halo, TH), dimerizer TMP-NVOC-Halo (TNH) that has a photosensitive linker, 6-nitroveratryl oxycarbonyl (NVOC), between TMP and Haloligand is used31.
 This is because it takes less time for TNH (~5 mins) to diffuse into the cell than TH (~20 mins).
 Results shown here can also be obtained using TH.
 When using TNH, be careful not to expose the dimerizer to light to avoid NOVC cleavage.
 Handle TNH in a dark room with a dim red-light lamp, store the dimerizer in amber plastic tubes and wrap the container containing TNH or treated cells with aluminum foil.
 Imaging TNH with DIC is safe.

-2.2 Take an aliquot of dimerizer from −80 °C and dilute in medium to a stock concentration of 10 μM and store at −20 °C.
+2.2 Take an aliquot of 10 mM dimerizer from −80 °C and dilute in imaging medium to a stock concentration of 10 μM and store at −20 °C.

-2.3 When ready to use, dilute from 10 μM stock solution to a final working concentration of 100 nM in growth medium (for fixed imaging) or imaging medium.
-Treat cells with 100 nM on stage for live imaging or incubate for 4-5 hours for immunofluorescence (IF) and fluorescence in situ hybridization (FISH).
+2.3 When ready to use, dilute dimerizers from 10 μM stock solution to a final working concentration of 100 nM in growth medium (for fixed imaging) or imaging medium.
+Treat cells with 100 nM dimerizers (final concentration) on stage for live imaging or incubate for 4-5 hours for immunofluorescence (IF) and fluorescence in situ hybridization (FISH).

 NOTE: The concentration of dimerizers used affects dimerization efficiency and thus phase separation.
 The dimerizer concentration allowing maximum dimerization efficiency depends on cell type and anchor protein concentration, so it will need to be determined for different experiments.
 One simple way is to incubate cells expressing the anchor protein and mCherry-eDHFR (without fusing to the phase separating protein or fused to a non-phase separating mutant) and identify the dimerizer concentration at which the highest mCherry intensity at the anchor is achieved.
-A more systematic approach is to incubate cells expressing the anchor only with different concentrations of dimerizer and then with a Halo binding dye to help determine the dimerizer concentration at which the Halo binding dye intensity starts to plateau (i.e., all Halo-fused anchors are occupied by the dimerizer and no more left for the Halo binding dye)32.
+A more systematic approach is to incubate cells expressing the anchor only with different concentrations of dimerizers and then with a Halo binding dye to help determine the dimerizer concentration at which the Halo binding dye intensity starts to plateau (i.e., all Halo-fused anchors are occupied by the dimerizer and no more left for the Halo binding dye)32.

-2.4 To reverse dimerization, incubate cells with dimerizer for 2-5 hours (with or without live imaging) or till desired droplet size is achieved and add 100 μM free TMP diluted in medium to cells.
+2.4 To reverse dimerization, incubate cells with dimerizers for 2-5 hours (with or without live imaging) or until desired droplet size is achieved and add 100 μM free TMP (final concentration) diluted in imaging medium to cells.

 3. Immunofluorescence (IF)